Staying Warm

 Check for frozen stuff before you ride

-Before you ride (especially if you store your bike outside), check your rims or brake rotors, brake pads, brake levers, shift levers and drivetrain for ice or other frozen buildup.
+In addition to your pre-ride ABC Quick Check (especially if you store your bike outside), check your rims or brake rotors, brake pads, brake levers, shift levers and drivetrain for ice or other frozen buildup.
 If moisture builds up on these parts and then freezes, it can make it much harder to pedal or stop your bike.

 Practice makes perfect!